tophatsilk/tophat-silk/docs/developerManual/Datatypes.md

 ```
 **Figure 1**.
 FromState type in Form.purs.

 The 'rawValue' of the state is a String.
-This data type was probably chosen based on the JSON data representation of raw data in the project.
+This data type was chosen based on the JSON data representation of raw data in the project.
 Json encoding and decoding is discussed in detail in the [next chapter](./JsonEncoding.md).

 The parser-based validation (represented by the isValid and validate types) is based on the validation principle for formlets (See: https://github.com/fpco/halogen-form).